foreversd/nssocket/README.md

 ### NsSocket.emit(event, [data], ...)
  - `event` event to emit
  *use at your own risk*
+ It is recommended that you do not emit events on the nssocket itself.

 ### NsSocket.connect(port, [host], [callback])
  - `port` destination port
  - `host` destination host, ip or hostname
  - `callback` callback on successful `connect`
+This is a very thin wrapper around `net` or `tls`

 ### NsSocket.end()
  - closes the current socket, emits `close` event, possibly also `error`